 928-890-7199 / email@example.com

-Pete’s earliest memories of wilderness medicine were driven by necessity -- on his first San Juan River trip at 9 years old, he had just whacked his little brother in the face with a mud clod and desperately hoped to stop the crying before he got in trouble.
-Pete’s outdoor and medical skills --and his aim -- have improved since this early beginning.
-He grew up on the rivers of Idaho, rowing the Main Salmon with his own boat at 13 and learning to kayak in boats nearly as long as his raft.
+Pete grew up on the rivers of Idaho, rowing the Main Salmon with his own raft at 13 and learning to kayak in boats nearly as long as his raft.
 He eventually spent 10 years guiding rafting, mountain biking, and sea kayaking trips in Utah, Arizona, and Alaska.
 In 1993, Pete earned his WEMT certification and met his wife-to-be, Sherry, at a WEMT course in North Carolina, and, in 1994, Pete earned his bachelors degree in human biology from Stanford University.
 While later working as the Assistant Director of the Outdoor Program at Idaho State University, he developed backcountry treatment guidelines for the staff, trained students and faculty in wilderness medicine, and taught kayaking, climbing, and Dutch oven cooking as an adjunct faculty member.
 He returned to Flagstaff in 2001 and obtained his masters degree in forestry with an emphasis in recreation impacts from Northern Arizona University.
-Pete has been a NOLS Wilderness Medicine instructor since 1999, and currently works full time as Battalion Chief/Paramedic in Flagstaff.
+Pete has been a NOLS Wilderness Medicine instructor since 1999 and was named a Fellow of the Academy of Wilderness Medicine (FAWM) by the Wilderness Medical Society in 2017.
+He currently works full time as a Battalion Chief/Paramedic in Flagstaff.
 Pete is the owner of the Flagstaff Field Institute.

 Marc Yeston loves to train NOLS Wilderness Medicine students.
 He took his initial EMT course in 1981 and became a Paramedic in 1983.
 After working for a few years in the urban environment of Denver, he took his experience into rural areas as a professional ski patroller & EMS instructor in Summit County, Colorado.
 As a river guide, and later as a river ranger, he had many opportunities to practice wilderness medicine.
 For 20+ years, Marc worked in a variety of busy backcountry settings as a ranger with the National Park Service, and he recently retired as Chief Ranger at Black Canyon of the Gunnison National Park.
 Marc has been uniformly impressed with the level of care and ability demonstrated by the NOLS Wilderness Medicine graduates he’s encountered during actual backcountry emergencies.
 His desire to instruct for NOLS Wilderness Medicine came from those experiences.
 “NOLS Wilderness Medicine has hit on a winning formula” Marc says, “The intense hands-on approach prepares students to deal effectively with a myriad of backcountry medical problems, the NOLS Wilderness Medicine curriculum is dynamic and based in reality…the only thing more fun than taking a NOLS Wilderness Medicine course is teaching one.”
 When not instructing, Marc can be found working in the field as a rescuer.
 “I feel well-equipped to answer student’s questions based on my own experiences as a backcountry medic.” .